Anger: An introduction and some basic steps to deal with it

 - set realistic goals for yourself

-By venting you are letting feeling of anger off your chest.
+By venting you are letting feelings of anger off your chest.
 When people are venting their anger they often feel better immediately afterwards.
-However for some people not long after venting their anger they report feeling guilty, ashamed or sad for the hurt they have caused another person.
+However, for some people not long after venting their anger they report feeling guilty, ashamed or sad for the hurt they have caused another person.

 In the past venting was thought to be helpful and healthy for reducing anger difficulties.
 However recent studies suggested that venting is not healthy because it increases the changes of further anger in the future